Laying your own dry floor

 Circular: By using aerated concrete, the dry floor becomes more load-bearing and sounds acoustically better when you walk on it.

-As wooden joisting: In this project the Staenis grid is used as a wooden grid.
-This can now be easily done by the fibre reinforced dry floor grid.
+As wooden joisting: In this project, the Staenis dry floor grating is used as a wooden grating.
+This is now easily achieved thanks to the fiber-reinforced dry floor grating.

-Dry screed: A standard dry floor with leveling granules tends to settle over the years, but with the StaenisGrid, the floor always remains nicely at the correct height.
+Dry floor: A standard dry floor with leveling granules tends to settle over the years, but with the StaenisGrid, the floor always remains nicely at the correct height.

 Filling layer: You can also use the StaenisGrid in combination with cellular concrete leveling granules as an environmentally friendly fill layer under insulation boards.